AkatsukiSirius/GADS-22-NYC/03_Gradient_Descent_Linear_Models/README.md

-#Lesson 3 Introduction Linear Regression and Gradient Descent
+#Lesson 3 Introduction Linear Models and Gradient Descent
 ###June 10th 2015

 ###Objectives for this class: